Click to view Emergency Department (A&E) waiting times

 • Adaptive radiotherapy: the treatment is adapted during each fraction, to account for patient internal anatomical changes.
 This maximises the dose to the cancer site or tumour.

-All patients receiving a course of radiotherapy will have the opportunity to discuss their treatment plan with their Consultant, and the Radiographers.
+All patients receiving a course of radiotherapy will have the opportunity to discuss their treatment plan and any side effects with their Consultant Oncologist, and the Therapeutic Radiographers, including advanced level Practitioners.
+Patients can also benefit from further support provided by the onsite MacMillan Information centre, and MacMillan trained professionals employed within the department.

 The radiotherapy team

-We have a variety of staff, including clinical practitioners, and specialities for advanced clinical practice including: education and training; research and development; image guided radiation therapy; brachytherapy; superficial radiotherapy; dosimetry and radiotherapy planning; on treatment support for cancer patients; and localisation and planning for palliative care.
+We have a variety of staff, including Therapeutic Radiographers, Assistants, Apprentices and Admin team members.
+The Therapeutic Radiographers specialise across a range of clinical and non-clinical areas including: advanced clinical practice; consultant practice; education and training; research and development; image guided radiation therapy; brachytherapy; superficial radiotherapy; dosimetry and radiotherapy planning; on treatment support for cancer patients; and localisation and planning for palliative care

-The department also contributes to the training of the future radiographer workforce through its provision of undergraduate clinical placements for students from the University of Hertfordshire.
+The department also contributes to the training of the future Therapeutic Radiographer workforce through its provision of undergraduate clinical placements for students and apprentices from the University of Hertfordshire, and Sheffield Hallam University.

 Clinic hours and where to find us

-Our clinic is open Monday - Friday from 8am-5pm.
+The Radiotherapy department is open Monday - Friday from 8am - 5pm.

-Where to find us: The nearest car park at our London Road entrance.
-The Berkshire Cancer Centre and Radiotherapy clinic is accessed through the entrance in the top right hand corner of the car park.
-For patients on regular treatment schedules in radiotherapy and chemotherapy, the department will issue a car parking permit for the length of your treatment.
-Disabled parking is available on West Drive, which can be accessed via Redlands Road.
+Where to find us: The nearest car park is located at the London Road entrance.
+The Berkshire Cancer Centre and Radiotherapy department is accessed through the entrance in the top right-hand corner of the car park.
+For patients on regular treatment schedules in radiotherapy and chemotherapy, the department will issue a car parking permit for the length of their treatment.
+Disabled parking is also available on West Drive, which can be accessed via Redlands Road.

 How to contact us